-Esteemed companies like Massachusetts Mutual has been securing financial future for people since 1851.
-Since April is Financial Literacy Month, MassMutual wants to increase you knowledge with finances with the tools, videos, articles, and calculators that are listed on their new web-site.
+Esteemed companies like Massachusetts Mutual has been securing a financial future for people since 1851.
+Since April is Financial Literacy Month, MassMutual wants to increase your knowledge with finances with the tools, videos, articles, and calculators that are listed on their new website.

 6 Small Changes That Can Make a Significant Difference

-⦾ One of the first small steps is identifying your financial goals, as you can’t achieve your goals if you don’t have an understanding about what your goals are.
+⦾ One of the first small steps is identifying your financial goals, as you can’t achieve your goals if you don’t have an understanding of what your goals are.

 ⦾ Using tools like the College Savings Calculator and Retirement Planning Calculator can help you project your saving needs.

 ⦾ Determine your most valuable asset, whether it is your home, business, or your ability to work.
 Take your income into consideration and it affects your overall well-being and financial future.

 ⦾ My mother taught me the value of a dollar when I was a child.
 That is why I firmly believe that it is never too early to educate your children on the value of a dollar, as it can help learn how to budget and avoid financial pitfalls.
 Understanding the importance of the value of a dollar can help you save hundreds, or even thousands of dollars in the long run!
 For example, it’s not that a universal secret that I have a love for traveling.
 One of my favorite ways of stretching out my money for my passion is taking “advantage” of hotel rewards programs.